Updated: Jul 8, 2020

 What pecentage of your life do you think you're in a hurry?
 Have a think about the last two weeks and try to work out when you're most in a hurry.
-Assuming you sleep about 8 hours of the day, of the 16 hours awake, how many do you think you feel like you're in a hurry?
+Assuming you sleep about 8 hours, of the 16 hours awake, how many do you think you feel like you're in a hurry?

 Being in a rush, is it necessary or a habit?

-There are always going to be times when it’s advantageous to do something as quickly as possible but my advice is to check in with yourself and see if you’ve been the maker of not having enough time, and if you are, ask yourself how to prevent it happening again.
+There are always going to be times when it’s advantageous to do something as quickly as possible but my advice is to check in with yourself and see if you’ve been the maker of not having enough time, and if you are, ask yourself if you can prevent it happening again.

 My mantra in trying to break this habit has been, ‘less haste, more speed’.
-If I take my time, I do things properly without creating a hype about it.
+If I take my time, I do things properly without creating a hype about it, it generally happens quicker and more easily.
 Again it’s a work in progress but has made so much difference to how I feel, think and function.